Unavoidable structures in infinite tournaments: Introduction

 The goal of this paper is to extend the notion of unavoidability to infinite oriented graphs.
-We say that a countably-infinite oriented graph $G$ is \emph{unavoidable} if $G$ is a subgraph of every countably-infinite tournament, otherwise we say that $G$ is \emph{avoidable}.
-It turns out that in the infinite case, it is not true that an oriented graph $G$ is unavoidable if and only if $G$ is acyclic.
+Given an infinite cardinal $\kappa$, we say that an oriented graph $G$ is \emph{$\kappa$-unavoidable} if $G$ is a subgraph of every tournament of cardinality $\kappa$.
+When $\kappa=\omega$ (i.e.~when $\kappa$ is countably-infinite), we simply say $G$ is \emph{unavoidable}.
+It turns out that in the countably-infinite case, it is not true that an oriented graph $G$ is unavoidable if and only if $G$ is acyclic.
 So our first goal is to characterize which countably-infinite oriented graphs are unavoidable.
-Having done that, the next goal is to get quantitative results for unavoidable oriented graphs along the lines of the results mentioned above.
-For instance, motivated by recent Ramsey-type results regarding monochromatic subgraphs in edge-colorings of $K_{\NN}$ (\cite{DM}, \cite{CDM}, \cite{CDLL}, \cite{L}, \cite{BL}), it would be natural try to prove that there exists $d>0$ such that for every countably-infinite unavoidable oriented tree $T$ and every tournament $K$ on $\NN$, there is an embedding $\phi:T\to K$ such that $\phi(V(T))\subseteq \NN$ has upper density at least $d$.
+Having done that, the next goal would be to get quantitative results for unavoidable oriented graphs along the lines of the results mentioned above.
+For instance, motivated by recent Ramsey-type results regarding monochromatic subgraphs in edge-colorings of $K_{\NN}$ (\cite{DM}, \cite{CDM}, \cite{CDLL}, \cite{L}, \cite{BL}), it would be natural try to prove that there exists $d>0$ such that for every countably-infinite unavoidable oriented tree $T$ and every tournament $K$ on $\NN$, there is an embedding $\varphi:T\to K$ such that $\varphi(V(T))\subseteq \NN$ has upper density at least $d$.

 So it is perhaps surprising that we prove the following result which both characterizes unavoidable oriented graphs and proves that all such countably-infinite unavoidable oriented graphs are unavoidable in a very strong sense (in a way which makes the quantitative question mentioned above irrelevant).
 We say that an countably-infinite oriented graph $G$ is \emph{strongly unavoidable} if $G$ is a spanning subgraph of every countably-infinite tournament.